chrisnoonan98675/site/xl-deploy/concept/best-practices-for-maintaining-xl-tools.markdown

 After you create a sandbox environment, you can check out the template(s) that you would like to work with.

-## Tips for setting up development/sandbox instances
+## Tips for setting up development and sandbox instances

-When a new version of a XebiaLabs product is available, you can download it from the link provided in the [support forum](https://support.xebialabs.com/forums/324570-Announcements).
+When a new version of a XebiaLabs product is available, you can download it from the link provided in the [support forum](https://support.xebialabs.com/hc/en-us/sections/200854045-Announcements).
 At a high level, you should:

-1. Download the new version from download site and store it in Nexus
+1. Download the new version from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/) and store it in Nexus
 1. Create a sandbox version of the new XebiaLabs product (ensure that you have the correct plugins for your installation)

 You are now ready to test the new version.